wechaty/docusaurus/docusaurus/docs/tutorials/overview.md

 <!-- tutorial/Codelab - Converts a reader from curious investigator to active user. -->

-These tutorials take you by the hand through a series of steps to create a Chatbot application.
+These tutorials take you by the hand through a series of steps to create a chatbot application.

 ## Build your first chatbot with wechaty

-If you are a total beginner to Wechaty or Chatbot application development in general, we recommend you start from the [Getting started](getting-started/overview.mdx) tutorials.
+If you are a total beginner to Wechaty or chatbot application development in general, we recommend you to start from the [Getting started](getting-started/overview.mdx) tutorials.
 In these tutorials you'll be building a **ding-dong bot** which replies with a `dong` message when it recieves a `ding` message.

-The fastest way to get started with Wechaty is to use a Cloud based IDE for **running the bot** to understand how it works.
-You can either use:
+The fastest way to get started with Wechaty is to use a Cloud based IDE for **running the bot**.
+To understand how it works, You can either use:

 - [Gitpod](getting-started/quick-start.mdx)
 - [Cloud IDE](getting-started/quick-start.mdx)